 5.2 Property of Owner.
 All work compensated for under a project contract, including partial payments, shall become the property of Owner without limitations or restrictions.
 Work under a project contract shall include, but not be limited to, sketches, tracings, drawings, computations, details, design calculations, plans, electronic files, and other related documents.
 Architect/Engineer shall not be held liable for any reuse of the work and shall not be liable for any modifications made to the work by others.

 5.3 Additional Services.
-If a major change or addition to the scope of work is required for any phase of services as set forth herein, and such changes or extensions were not caused by errors or omissions by the Engineer, an amendment to this Contract may be negotiated by the parties.
+If a major change or addition to the scope of work is required for any phase of services as set forth herein, and such changes or extensions were not caused by errors or omissions by the Architect/Engineer, an amendment to this Contract may be negotiated by the parties.
 Any fees and reimbursable expenses for additional services will be due and payable upon satisfactory completion and acceptance as determined solely by the Owner.

 5.5 Timing of Payments.
-Upon completion of each phase of services, the Engineer shall submit an itemized invoice identifying the services provided under the Contract.
-Provided the Engineer is not in default of this Contract as defined in Article 11 and upon satisfactory completion by Engineer of such services, as determined by Owner in its sole and exclusive discretion, Owner shall pay the invoice within thirty days of approval of such invoice.
+Upon completion of each phase of services, the Architect/Engineer shall submit an itemized invoice identifying the services provided under the Contract.
+Provided the Architect/Engineer is not in default of this Contract as defined in Article 11 and upon satisfactory completion by Architect/Engineer of such services, as determined by Owner in its sole and exclusive discretion, Owner shall pay the invoice within thirty days of approval of such invoice.

 5.6 Payment Conditions for Subcontractors.
-The Engineer shall take one of the two following actions within seven days after receipt of amounts paid to the Engineer by the Owner for work performed by any subcontractor under this Contract:
+The Architect/Engineer shall take one of the two following actions within seven days after receipt of amounts paid to the Architect/Engineer by the Owner for work performed by any subcontractor under this Contract:

 5.6.1 Pay the subcontractor for the proportionate share of the total payment received from the Owner attributable to work performed by the subcontractor under the Contract; or notify the Owner and the subcontractor, in writing, of its intention to withhold all or a part of the subcontractor's payment with the reason for nonpayment.

-5.6.2 The Engineer shall pay interest to any subcontractor on all amounts owed by the Engineer that remain unpaid after seven days following receipt by the Engineer of payment from the Owner for work performed by the subcontractor under the Contract, except for amount withheld as allowed under paragraph 5.6.1 above.
-The Engineer’s obligation to pay on interest charge to a subcontractor(s) pursuant to the payment clause in this section may not be construed to be an obligation of the County.
+5.6.2 The Architect/Engineer shall pay interest to any subcontractor on all amounts owed by the Architect/Engineer that remain unpaid after seven days following receipt by the Architect/Engineer of payment from the Owner for work performed by the subcontractor under the Contract, except for amount withheld as allowed under paragraph 5.6.1 above.
+The Architect/Engineer’s obligation to pay on interest charge to a subcontractor(s) pursuant to the payment clause in this section may not be construed to be an obligation of the County.
 A contract modification may not be made for the purpose of providing reimbursement for such interest charge and a cost reimbursement claim may not include any amount for reimbursement for such interest charge.

-5.6.3 The Engineer shall include in its subcontracts a provision requiring each subcontractor to include or otherwise be subject to the same payment and interest requirements with respect to each lower-tier subcontractor.
+5.6.3 The Architect/Engineer shall include in its subcontracts a provision requiring each subcontractor to include or otherwise be subject to the same payment and interest requirements with respect to each lower-tier subcontractor.

-5.6.4 Prior to receiving any payments under this Contract, if the Engineer is an individual, the Engineer shall provide its social security number to the Owner and if the Engineer is a proprietorship, or corporation, the Engineer shall provide its federal employer identification number to the Owner.
-Unless otherwise provided under the terms of this Contract and by law, interest shall accrue at the rate of one percent per month.
+5.6.4 Prior to receiving any payments under this Contract, if the Architect/Engineer is an individual, the Architect/Engineer shall provide its social security number to the Owner and if the Architect/Engineer is a proprietorship, or corporation, the Architect/Engineer shall provide its federal employer identification number to the Owner.
+Interest shall accrue at the rate of one percent per month.